computer-science-engineering/learning-computer-science/books-notes/production-ready-microservices/5_Chapter4_ScalabilityAndPerformance/5_CapacityPlanning/readme.md

 * key business metrics and traffic predictions,
 * the known resource bottlenecks and requirements, and
 * historical data about the microservice’s traffic.

+Once the hardware resources have been secured and dedicated to each microservice, capacity planning is complete.

+Automating the majority of the capacity planning process away from development and operations teams cuts down on potential errors and failures, and a great way to accomplish this is to build and run a capacity planning self-service tool within the application platform layer of the microservice ecosystem.